Report Popcorn Trees with “Help Stop the Pop”

-Chinese Tallow, also known as Popcorn trees, may look harmless but they are one of the top 10 worst invasive weeds in Mississippi.
-Popcorn trees are non-native invasive species that spread like wildfire, overtaking native vegetation, damaging wildlife habitats, and destroying nature’s balance.
-The leaves of popcorn trees have a distinct color which is usually light green.
-The base of the leaves can vary somewhat ranging from a rounded base to a heart-shaped base or even a point creating an overall shape similar to a diamond.
-It also has dangling yellow flowers and fruit that looks a little like popcorn.Popcorn trees are deceptive, they look attractive and ornamental - but are actually highly invasive and will quickly damage the native ecosystem wherever they are planted.
-By reporting the location of these trees, you can help the Mississippi Forestry Commission get a full picture of Mississippi’s popcorn tree problem, which is the first step to combating the spread of this invasive species.
+Chinese tallow tree, also known as the popcorn tree, are deceptive.
+They look attractive and ornamental, but they are actually highly invasive and will quickly damage the native ecosystem wherever they are planted.
+By reporting the location of these trees, you can help the Mississippi Forestry Commission (MFC) get a full picture of Mississippi’s popcorn tree problem, which is the first step to combating the spread of this invasive species.

 Help the MFC stop the spread of this invasive species.
 Report sightings to: HelpStopThePop.com

 The MFC is currently taking applications from municipalities statewide to assist with popcorn tree control.
 To apply, please contact:

 Resources and Information for Landowners

 MFC encourages private landowners to pursue Chinese Tallow Tree control on their properties.

 - Cut down large trees with a chainsaw and treat outer two inches of cut surface of stump with undiluted glyphosate concentrate or a triclopyr-based product.

 - Large saplings can be treated in a similar fashion, taking care to treat the entire cut surface.

 - If seed capsules are present on cut limbs, collect and bag these and dispose of in heavy garbage bag so they do not spread.